shjang1007/loan-widget/README.md

 ### Fetching Interest Rates

   Current interest rates are fetched using `$http`'s `get` request to the node backend.
-Instead of populating the controller, through the use of the service factory function, this request is stored in the service:
+Instead of populating the controller, through the use of the service factory function, this request is stored as a service:

 ```JavaScript
 app.factory("intRates", ["$http", ($http) => {